 To legally broadcast most copyrighted material in the U.S., you’ll need to secure a statutory license.
 Statutory licenses cover non-interactive broadcasts, where playlists are curated by the station.
-There are four main music licensing agencies within the U.S.: ASCAP, BMI, SESAC, and SoundExchange.
-(For more information about legally broadcasting in Canada, click here.)
+There are four main music licensing agencies within the United States: ASCAP, BMI, SESAC, and SoundExchange.
+(For information about the licensing agencies in Canada, click here.)

-ASCAP (American Society of Composers, Authors, and Publishers), BMI (Broadcast Music, Inc.), and SESAC are three different U.S. public performance organizations (PROs) that collect and distribute royalties any time a musical composition is performed publicly in a business establishment (such as the mall or a restaurant) or broadcast (via TV, radio, or internet).
-These organizations then take those license fees and pay the appropriate songwriters and publishers.
+ASCAP (American Society of Composers, Authors, and Publishers), BMI (Broadcast Music, Inc.), and SESAC (Society of European Stage Authors and Composers) are three different U.S. performance rights organizations (PROs) that collect and distribute royalties any time a musical composition (the music as you'd see it on paper, including the lyrics and notes) is performed publicly in a business establishment (such as the mall or a restaurant) or on a broadcast (via TV, radio, or internet).
+These organizations then take those license fees and pay the appropriate composers, songwriters, and publishers.
 If you plan on playing copyrighted music on your station, you’ll need at least one of these PRO licenses.

-SoundExchange is different, as it collects and distributes digital performance royalties any time a recording is digitally transmitted in a public place, like on an internet radio station.
-In addition to one (or more) of the PROs above, you’ll also need to secure a license with SoundExchange.
+SoundExchange is a bit different though, as it collects and distributes digital performance royalties any time a recording is digitally transmitted in a public place, like on an internet radio station.
+These royalties are for what you actually hear.
+SoundExchange then pays the recording artists and musicians when their songs are played.
+In addition to one (or more) of the PROs above, you’ll need to secure a license with SoundExchange.

-Managing agreements and reporting to all of those agencies can often be confusing, daunting, and take up valuable resources and time.
-Live365 can help!
-We have a working relationship in place with ASCAP, BMI, SESAC, and SoundExchange, so your station’s stream licensing needs are covered.
+That said, managing the agreements and reporting to all of the agencies can often be confusing, daunting, and take up valuable resources and time.
+But, Live365 can help!
+We have a working relationship in place with ASCAP, BMI, SESAC, and SoundExchange in the U.S., SOCAN and Re:Sound in Canada, and PPL and PRS for Music in the U.K., so your station’s stream licensing needs are covered!